JFernandez1995/pythonDrumMachine/README.md

 # pythonDrumMachine

-This is a virtual drum machine using the 'playsound' and 'tkinter' libraries
+This is a virtual drum machine using the 'simpleaudio' and 'tkinter' libraries

 Requirments:
 1. please first install the 'simpleaudio' library using pip